Ihsan Abdel Quddous

-Ihsan Abdel Quddous (إحسان عبد القدوس ʼIḥsān ʻAbd el-ʼuddūs, /arz/) (1 January 1919 - 11 January 1990) was an Egyptian writer, novelist, and journalist and editor in Egypt's Al Akhbar and Al-Ahram newspapers.
+Ihsan Abdel Quddous (إحسان عبد القدوس ʼIḥsān ʻAbd el-ʼuddūs, /arz/) (1 January 1919 - 11 January 1990) was an Egyptian writer, novelist, journalist and editor for Egypt's Al Akhbar and Al-Ahram newspapers.
 He wrote many novels that were adapted into films, and served as editor for many years of the literary journal Rose al-Yūsuf.

 Early life and education

-Abdel Quddous was born in Cairo, Egypt, to an Egyptian father from Gharbia Governorate, Mohamed Abd El-Quddous, and Lebanese journalist Rose al Yusuf.
+Abdel Quddous was born in Cairo, to an Egyptian father from Gharbia Governorate, Mohamed Abd El-Quddous, and Lebanese journalist Rose al Yusuf.

 His favorite hobby as a child was reading.
 At the age of eleven, he started writing short stories and classical poems.
 His father, Mohamed Abdel Quddous, an Egyptian theater and film actor, motivated him to pursue a career in law.
 Ihsan graduated from law school in 1942 and worked as a lawyer.
 He was, at the beginning of his career, a trainee for the law firm of Edward Qussairi, a famous Egyptian lawyer.

-He was also an editor in Rose al Youssef, a weekly magazine that his mother Fatima al Youssef (aka Rose al Yusuf) had founded.
+He was also an editor at Rose al Youssef, a weekly magazine that his mother Fatima al Youssef (aka Rose al Yusuf) had founded.